mtjon/introduction-to-dsh/kafka.md

 ```bash
 docker login dataserviceshub-docker-$TENANT.jfrog.io
 ```
-Now you can push your container to the tenant's artifactory:
+Now you can push your container to the tenant's docker registry:

 ```bash
 docker push \